andrewzlchen/gshell/README.md

 Tests would be nice.

-So far, this project is basically vanilla go, so once you clone this, it should be go to go. (pun intended.)
+So far, this project is basically vanilla go, so once you clone this, it should be good to go. (pun intended.)